Why we created The Demand Institute

 As population increases and global competition for scarce resources intensifies, every leader needs to address imbalances in demand and supply.
 These imbalances include macro issues such as food, health care, housing, energy and education, as well as micro issues affecting every business.

 When we fail to predict consumer demand, we waste time, money and resources.
 We produce the wrong product designs, or the wrong amounts for the wrong markets.
 The same is true with government programs.
-National and local programs that mismatch what people are demanding and how those demands are being satisfi ed are a waste of resources.
-We believe that over the coming years The Demand Institute will build knowledge that can help leaders bring demand and supply back into alignment.
+National and local programs that mismatch what people are demanding and how those demands are being satisfied are a waste of resources.
+The Demand Institute is building knowledge that can help leaders bring demand and supply back into alignment.